mike01/pypacker/README.md

 the bugtracker for already known bugs before filing a new one!

 ### Prerequisites
-- Python 3.x
+- Python 3.x (CPython, Pypy, Jython or whatever Interpreter)
+- Optional (for interceptor):
+  - CPython
-- Un*x based operating system
+  - Unix like system
+  - iptables
-- Optional (for interceptor): iptables, NFQUEUE target support in kernel for packet intercepting, CPython
+  - NFQUEUE target support in kernel for packet intercepting

 ### Installation
 Some examples: